- Preview this sermon with the video, podcast, and article below.

 - Who Were the Pharisees?

-- Three Lessons from the Prodigal Father
+- What Can We Learn from the Prodigal Father?

 - Biblical Gospel vs. Prosperity Gospel: The Prodigal Son